skpm/skpm/skpm-test-runner/Readme.md

 # skpm Test Runner 🏃🏽

-_⚠️ This is an alpha version that only works with the new [Sketch API](https://github.com/BohemianCoding/SketchAPI) (not released yet)_

 Introducing Sketch Plugin Testing

 - **👩🏻‍💻 Easy Setup**: `skpm-test` is a complete and easy to set up Sketch Plugin testing solution.
 In fact, `skpm-test` works out of the box for any `skpm` project.